-Institute of Seismology and Volcanology (ISV) was founded in April, 1998, combined with several observatories, including Urakawa Seismological Observatory (originally established in 1966), Erimo Geophysical Observatory (in 1970), Sapporo Seismological Observatory (in 1972), Research Center for Earthquake Prediction (in 1976), Usu Volcano Observatory (in 1977), and Laboratory for Ocean Bottom Seismology (in 1979).
+Institute of Seismology and Volcanology (ISV) was founded in April 1998, combined with several observatories, including Urakawa Seismological Observatory (initially established in 1966), Erimo Geophysical Observatory (in 1970), Sapporo Seismological Observatory (in 1972), Research Center for Earthquake Prediction (in 1976), Usu Volcano Observatory (in 1977), and Laboratory for Ocean Bottom Seismology (in 1979).

 ISV consists of four main research laboratories and three sections;

-Research section to investigate the generation mechanism of large earthquakes and damaged earthquakes that occur around Hokkaido, using seismic waveforms, crustal deformation, and tsunami observation and data analysis.
+Research section to investigate the generation mechanism of large earthquakes and damaged earthquakes around Hokkaido, using seismic waveforms, crustal deformation, and tsunami observation and data analysis.

 Research section to investigate solid-earth geophysical phenomena in the crust and upper mantle beneath the deep sea floor, observed by underground structure survey, seismic observation and tsunami survey around the Japan Trench and Kuril Islands Trench.

 Research section to investigate the mechanism and eruption prediction of volcanic eruptions on volcanoes in Japan and abroad.
 The development of new observation methods that will lead the next generation of earth sciences has been also carried out.

 Laboratory for Subsurface Structure

 The research section investigates the underground structure that is the place of the earthquake and the volcano, the earthquake conducts research researching by transmitting electromagnetic waves.
 Research for activity prediction is also promoted.